-Welcome back to the Third Annual Football Outsiders Loser League Contest, the contest so good The Onion ripped us off..
+Welcome back to the Fourth Annual Football Outsiders Loser League Contest, the contest so good The Onion ripped us off..
 For those of you just joining us, the Loser League is a fantasy league, but not like one you've played before.
 Instead of trying to put together a team of the best performers every week, you are trying to compile a roster of the worst.
-It's one of the few leagues in America where San Francisco 49ers are regularly drafted in the first round.
+It's one of the few leagues in America where Minnesota wide receivers are regularly drafted in the first round.

 A group of us started doing the Loser League amongst ourselves before Football Outsiders ever started.
 We'd draft a new team of players weekly, since the players you've drafted in Week 1 would hopefully be so bad that they'd be out of a job by mid-season.
 After writing about our weekly league during the website's first year, our readers wrote us in droves trying to get in on the action.

 By popular demand, we developed a contest to allow our readers to share in the joy of owning Ike Hilliard and Justin Medlock.
 Based loosely on the annual HACKING MASS contest run by our partners at Baseball Prospectus, the object is to pick a roster of players who will put up the fewest fantasy points.
 Unfortunately, we can't have a snake draft each week with all the Football Outsiders readers, so we split the season into two contests so that you aren't penalized later in the year by guessing correctly that a player will be terrible in the first half of the year.
 One contest will run from Weeks 1 to 9, while the second half contest will run over Weeks 10 to 17.
 The team that you select at the beginning of each contest is yours to keep throughout the eight or nine weeks the contest runs.